zuzuleinen/consistent-hashing/README.md

 `WithReplicationFactor` allows you to pass a replication factor `R`.
 When `R > 1` a key will be saved in `R` matchedHosts nodes instead of just one.
 In our example `len(matchedHosts) == 2`.
 When `R` is bigger than the number of primary hosts, it will be capped to nr. of primary hosts.

+## Contributing

+Feel free to [open an issue](https://github.com/zuzuleinen/consistent-hashing/issues/new) or e-mail me at andrey.boar[at]gmail.com.

+If you want to keep in touch connect with me on [LinkedIn](https://www.linkedin.com/in/andrei-boar/).